schorschie/schorschie.github.io/index.md

 **Diploma Thesis:** Modellbildung und Simulation eines automatisierten Nutzfahrzeuggetriebes

-My diploma thesis was performed as a on site performer at the Daimler AG, where I modeled and simulated a 16-gears transmission for heavy duty vehicles within Matlab and SimulationX.
-The goal of the model was to increase the performance of the application of a so called countershaft brake to reduce shift speed an jerk.
+I wrote my diploma thesis as an on site performer at the Daimler AG, where I modeled and simulated a 16-gears transmission for heavy duty vehicles within Matlab and SimulationX.
+The goal of the model was to increase the quality of the application of a so called countershaft brake to reduce shift speed an jerk.

 ### Civil Service *(2002 -- 2003)*